Overeating: why it happens in autistic children and teenagers

 Overeating because of sensory sensitivities

 Some autistic children will mouth or eat non-food items, like dirt, hair, coins, soap or fabric.
 This is called pica.
 You could try replacing non-food items with snacks, and praise your child whenever they choose a food item rather than a non-food item.
-If you’re struggling to manage your child’s pica, speak to your child’s paediatrician or other health professional.
+If you’re finding it difficult to manage your child’s pica, speak to your child’s paediatrician or other health professional.

 Getting help for overeating in autistic children and teenagers